Parking at Cardiff

 Cardiff Airport parking

-Cardiff Airport’s short stay car park is directly opposite the terminal just a short walk from the check-in hall.
+Cardiff Airport’s short-stay car park is directly opposite the terminal just a short walk from the check-in hall.
 You can leave your car in short-stay for up to 10 minutes for a low fee and for up to three days at normal rates.
 After three days, prices can vary and are subject to change, so be sure to compare your options with Looking4.com before booking.

 Cardiff Airport has three official long-stay car parks: Long Stay 1, Long Stay 2 and Long Stay 3.